inf112-v21/G6-1/deliverables/ObligatoriskOppgave1.md

 **4) As a user, I do not want to be able to move outside the grid of the board.**

     Acceptance criteria:
-- The robot will not move if the player tries to move it off grid.
+- The robot will not move if the localHumanPlayer tries to move it off grid.

     Work task:
-- Create a method that checks if the player tries to move to a tile outside the grid.
+- Create a method that checks if the localHumanPlayer tries to move to a tile outside the grid.
-- Add that the player stays in the same position if it tries to move to a invalid location.
+- Add that the localHumanPlayer stays in the same position if it tries to move to a invalid location.

 **5) As a user, I want the robot to be able to visit flags.**